 The day I shot Last Day of Chemotherapy, I’d been rushed to hospital in excruciating pain because of an infection.
 I struggled to even lift my camera because of the pain, and the drugs I was on made it hard to think clearly.
 It was a defining end to chemotherapy and to my life-changing journey.

 Your projects are extremely diverse.
 What draws you to a subject?

 I’m driven to tell stories about the human condition, identity, different cultures, and anthropology.

 Finding current social issues that need attention is what really drives me.
-I like to get deeply involved, to get to know people personally, and to try to document an important issue from an insider’s perspective.
+I like to get deeply involved, get to know people personally and try to document an important issue from an insider’s perspective.
 For my project Remember Me: Vancouver’s DTES, I photographed people living on the streets in the Downtown East Side of Vancouver.
 For most of the people I encountered, addiction played a major role in why they were there.
 I told the story from their perspective, without judgment, and without altering the truth.

 Why do you think Portrait of Britain is important today?

 There are so many talented photographers struggling to find work or to be given an opportunity that can prove they have what it takes to work in editorial or documentary photography.
-It’s hard to balance a regular job and to also work on personal projects full time.
+It’s hard to balance a regular job and also work on personal projects full time.
 If there are more platforms like Portrait of Britain, there are more opportunities for exposure, which can result in commissions or exhibitions and means that photographers can dedicate more time to creating new work.

 What do you think we’ll see in Portrait of Britain 2019?